Skip To Content

 This list is indicative and not fully exhaustive.
 Other financial products may also be affected indirectly due to changes in discounting curves or pricing.

-Bank of America is working closely with our clients to promote awareness of these changes, take into consideration client concerns, support markets, and provide solutions to our clients.
-Bank of America is participating in the work of global regulators, industry working groups, and trade associations aimed at supporting a smooth transition away from current benchmarks to ARRs.
+Bank of America is committed to working closely with our clients to promote awareness of changes to benchmarks, take into consideration client concerns, support markets, and provide solutions to our clients.
+Bank of America is also committed to participating in the work of global regulators, industry working groups, and trade associations aimed at supporting a smooth transition away from impacted benchmarks to ARRs.

 Other Resources

 More information can be found in Bank of America’s most recent Form 10-K and subsequent periodic reports filed with the Securities and Exchange Commission.
-Additional information on the potential impact of the transition to ARRs on your investments and transactions can be found in Bank of America’s IBOR Transition Statement.
-Below are additional resources on benchmark reform and the IBOR transition in addition to the Bloomberg Short Term Bank Yield Index (BSBY).
+Additional information on the potential impact of the transition to ARRs on your investments and transactions can be found in Bank of America’s Benchmark Rate Transition Statement.
+Below are additional resources on benchmark reform:

 X